Children’s Literature MA (Online)

 Dr Emily Corbett

 Dr Corbett is General Editor of The International Journal of Young Adult Literature.
 As Programme Convenor, she offers a strong grounding in academic and critical perspectives on children’s and young adult literature.
 Her work often engages with identity, readership, and contemporary publishing, providing students with analytical tools to interrogate the field’s evolving boundaries.
+If you have any questions related to the curriculum, you can speak with Dr Corbett directly using the button below.

 Michael Rosen, Professor, Children’s Literature